AWinterman/d3-link-register/README.md

   **returns**: `true` if the link was added. `false` otherwise.

 - `register.add_node`: Adds a node to the register, and updates the `register.force` object.
-Also makes sure that all the added nodes have the `index_attr`
+Also makes sure that new nodes have a unique index object.

 - `register.remove_link(link)`: Removes the supplied link from the register, and updates the `register.force` object accordingly.